howtographql/howtographql/content/frontend/angular-apollo/4-routing.md

 </Instruction>

-This simply renders two `router-link` that users can use to navigate between the `LinkListComponent` and the `CreateLinkComponent` components.
+This renders merely two `router-link` that users can use to navigate between the `LinkListComponent` and the `CreateLinkComponent` components.

 ### Setup routes